mmha/amcpp/README.md

 if it isn't maintainable, it might not meet future needs.
 It is often best to form a solution with peers, rather than alone: your solutions will be better for this.

+# The course

+This course teaches you how to write programs using C++.
+The course is suitable for people who are novices to C++, even if you already have programming experience; whether it is a year or a decade doesn't matter.
+Learning how to write programs using a new programming language is like making a new
+friend: you can't skip to the good parts just because you've made other friends.
+As such, this course's philosophy is to expose programming novices and experienced programmers to the same material, so that they develop the same values.

+You won't be an expert C++ programmer by the course's end.
+That takes time and experience.
+You will, however, be able to write programs using C++, and develop that experience following this course.
+_Applied Modern C++_ will put you in a position that is ripe for understanding computer science, software engineering, and how to interact with other disciplines.

+You'll be required to implement several assignments along the way.
+They will be automatically graded by a computer, which will tell you if you met the program requirements correctly and reliably.
+There won't be any quizzes, but there are problem sets.

+## Resources

+This course uses a wide variety of resources.
+The most important resource is the textbook that we draw most of our material from: _Programming -- Principles and Practice Using C++_.
+At the time of recording, the book is in its second edition.
+To complete any of the quizzes, you will be required to purchase a copy of this book.
+It has valuable content, written by a programmer with over thirty years of experience with programming in C++, who also taught at Texas A&M University, and is now the Managing Director for Technology at one of the world's largest banks, Morgan Stanley.
+You'd do well to purchase a copy of this book to follow with this course.

+The other incredibly important resource that we'll rely upon is the C++ community itself.
+We previously discussed how programming is a social activity: you should take advantage of this from the get-go.
+There is a Discord channel called hash-include, which is an active and inclusive community for people who are interested in C++.
+For those who aren't familiar with Discord, it is an online chatroom, where you can communicate with others who have similar interests.

+We will cover other resources as they become necessecary.

+# Next time

+In the next video, we'll cover how to get your computer set up for subsequent activities.

 # Bibliography

 * European Space Agency. _Our Activities_.
 Retrived from: https://www.esa.int/Our_Activities.